Naturhistoriska/birdscanner/README.md

 The workflow uses standard Linux (`bash`) tools, and in addition, the slurm scripts will load necessary software using the `module` system.
-In addition, the software `plast` needs to be installed by the user from the develper's site.
+In addition, the software `plast` needs to be installed by the user from the developer's site.
 Please see section **Software used** below.

 ## Steps to run the pipeline